undefined

 Since we will be collecting data from all these web pages, we first need to add a pagination action.
 Click the "Next" button to create a pagination loop.

-Then we will create a list to collect all the items of the web pages before scraping data from the detail pages.
+Then we will create a list to collect all the items from the web pages before scraping data from the detail pages.

 We are done building a web crawler and it begins to scrape data now.
 Pretty easy, right?

 You can modify the web crawler anytime and collect the latest data whenever you want.
-Besides, Octoparse provides cloud service that allows your web crawlers to run in the cloud and get real-time data with a fast speed.
+Besides, Octoparse provides a cloud service that allows your web crawlers to run in the cloud and get real-time data at a fast speed.